 Can Light Affect Diamond Fire, Brilliance and Scintillation?

-Have you ever noticed that in jewellery stores, the lights are arranged and combined in such a way that diamond’s fire, brilliance and scintillation are all enhanced?
+Have you ever noticed that in jewellery stores, the lights are arranged and combined in such a way that the diamond’s fire, brilliance and scintillation are all enhanced?
 That is because the type of light a diamond is exposed to is another important factor that affects how much fire, brilliance and scintillation you will see in the stone.

 Not all forms of lighting are equal.
-Different types have varying concentration, which affects specific diamond features.
+Different types have varying concentrations, which affects specific diamond features.
 A good combination of light sources maximizes the beauty of a diamond.

 For example, a direct beam of incandescent light on a diamond draws out its fire because the beam suppresses white light in the stone.
 The gemstone darkens, drawing attention to coloured sparkle, while diffused or scattered fluorescent lighting brings out diamond brilliance due to the light entering the diamond from multiple directions.

 Always keep in mind that lights in the store make the diamond you are looking at seem more brilliant and fiery than it would be in daylight.
 That is why it is very important to see the diamond in natural light before buying.

 How Clarity Affects Diamond Fire, Brilliance and Scintillation

-While diamond fire, brilliance and scintillation are mostly used as indicators of the diamond’s cut quality, they are also an indicator of its clarity.
+While diamond fire, brilliance and scintillation are used as indicators of the diamond’s cut quality, they are also an indicator of its clarity.